Darwin (character): Joining X-Factor

-After Darwin is reunited with his father, he is betrayed by him and sold out to operatives of an organization known as the Karma Project, who are experimenting on living human beings, only for their attempts to duplicate Darwin's hyper-evolution to fail when the duplicate Darwins' DNA proves incapable of handling his powers.
+After Darwin is reunited with his father, he is betrayed by him and sold out to operatives of an organization known as the Karma Project, who are experimenting on living human beings, only for their attempts to duplicate Darwin's hyper-evolution to fail when the duplicate Darwin's DNA proves incapable of handling his powers.

 He is eventually recruited into the team by Siryn after she tells him that with X-Factor, he won't have to deal with the massive threats the X-Men routinely deal with.
 After Monet is possessed by the villainous Cortex and attacks Lenore, a young woman in the team's care, Darwin bravely fights her off.
 In the midst of the massive battle, Darwin is accidentally crushed by a Sentinel that had been blasted out of the sky by Siryn.
 Emerging unharmed from the debris, Darwin cynically mocks her earlier speech about not having to worry about this sort of thing with X-Factor.

-Several months later, the team relocates to New York City in order to take advantage of high paying metahuman cases.
+Several months later, the team relocates to New York City to take advantage of high paying superhuman cases.
 Darwin is present when the team is hired by Valeria Richards and Franklin Richards, and claims to be intimidated by Valeria's intellect.
 Darwin seems to still harbor feelings for Monet, becoming angry when Multiple Man tells the team that they may not be able to help her find her kidnapped father.

-During a battle with Hela, Darwin adapts to her touch by becoming a death god himself, but has trouble coping with the after-effect of the god-like abilities that were granted to him.
+During a battle with Hela, Darwin adapts to her touch by becoming a death god himself, but has trouble coping with his abilities.
 He decides to leave the team to adjust and find himself.

-On his return to X-Factor in the story arc "Breaking Points", Darwin has been plagued with voices in his head after touching Hela and assuming the form of Hela.
-These voices reveal to him the possible apocalypse that will be incurred by Rahne's wolf son Tier.
-He takes it upon himself to kill the wolf, but is met with resistance from Tier and his guardian Werewolf by Night.
-Despite several attempts to subdue Tier, he is met by Rictor who tries to stop Darwin from killing the child by throwing Darwin off the top of the cliff using his newly regained earthquake-inducing powers.
-Darwin doesn't die, the result of his evolutionary powers kicking in, but continues the hunt following Rahne's son from another dimension.
+On his return to X-Factor in the story arc "Breaking Points", Darwin is plagued with voices in his head after touching Hela and assuming her form.
+These voices reveal the possible apocalypse caused by Wolfsbane's son Tier.
+Darwin takes it upon himself to kill Tier, but is met with resistance from Tier's guardian, Werewolf by Night.